jrin771/Everything-LLMs-And-Robotics/README.md

 # Everything-LLMs-And-Robotics
-The world's largest Github Repository for LLMs + Robotics
+The world's largest GitHub Repository for LLMs + Robotics

-Here's why I made this: (put link to blog)
+Why I made this: (put link to my blog with why I made this as the purple link)

 Heavily Inspired by [Awesome-LLM-Robotics](https://github.com/GT-RIPL/Awesome-LLM-Robotics)

 # Logistics
 If you want to add papers, project demos, courses, or anything related to LLMs and Robotics, follow the pull request procedure in PR Guide.md.

-# What do we have?
+# What Do We Have?

 - [Rsearch: Reasoning](#research-reasoning)
 - [Research: Planning](#research-planning)